-In collaboration with the Ewing Marion Kauffman Foundation, ULC is working to strengthen the role libraries play in nurturing and promoting entrepreneurship in the communities they serve.
-The initiative is designed to:
+In May 2018, ULC launched this initiative in collaboration with the Ewing Marion Kauffman Foundation to strengthen the role public libraries play in nurturing and promoting entrepreneurship in their communities.

 Starting one’s own business may soon become the most viable path to achieving the American dream.
-It is projected that by 2020 half of all workers will be independent freelancers, responsible for their own fortunes and well-being.
 Knowing this, ULC is bringing together 12 public library systems from across the U.S. and Canada to explore ways libraries can reach and engage entrepreneurs in their communities — particularly people of color, women, immigrants and veterans.

 Participant Library Projects

-Austin Public Library (Texas) is working to extend the reach of Austin’s Small Business Program by bringing programming, networking and resources to historically underserved and hard-to-reach residents using the library’s 19 neighborhood branches.
+Austin Public Library (Texas) worked to extend the reach of Austin’s Small Business Program by bringing programming, networking and resources to historically underserved and hard-to-reach residents using the library’s 19 neighborhood branches.

-Baltimore County Public Library and Enoch Pratt Free Library (Md.) are building a unified support infrastructure as a foundation for working together to meet the needs of underserved small business entrepreneurs, particularly solo entrepreneurs, in the region
+Baltimore County Public Library and Enoch Pratt Free Library (Md.) collaborated to build a unified support infrastructure as a foundation for working together to meet the needs of underserved small business entrepreneurs, particularly solo entrepreneurs, in the region.

-DC Public Library is developing a package of resources and programs to support returning justice-involved residents in becoming entrepreneurs and will provide training for library staff to guide them in supporting this special audience.
+DC Public Library developed a package of resources and programs to support returning justice-involved residents in becoming entrepreneurs and will provide training for library staff to guide them in supporting this special audience.

-Durham County Library (N.C.) is developing policies, procedures and contracts that will set the tone for the library’s new co-working space that is currently under construction as part of the renovation and transformation of the system’s Main Library.
+Durham County Library (N.C.) developed policies, procedures and contracts that will set the tone for the library’s new co-working space that is currently under construction as part of the renovation and transformation of the system’s Main Library.

-Kansas City Public Library (Mo.) is assessing the special workforce needs of the city’s refugee and immigrant populations in order to align library resources, create partnerships and determine where and how the library should focus its efforts to have the greatest impact.
+Kansas City Public Library (Mo.) assessed the special workforce needs of the city’s refugee and immigrant populations in order to align library resources, create partnerships and determine where and how the library should focus its efforts to have the greatest impact.

-King County Library System (Wash.) will develop and pilot a replicable, evidence-based strategy for effectively engaging the county’s small business community focusing particularly on refugees and immigrants.
+King County Library System (Wash.) developed and piloted a replicable, evidence-based strategy for effectively engaging the county’s small business community focusing particularly on refugees and immigrants.

-Mid-Continent Public Library (Mo.) will address the opportunities that food service businesses offer to immigrant populations in order to sharpen the resources and support that the library provides to this population.
+Mid-Continent Public Library (Mo.) addressed the opportunities that food service businesses offer to immigrant populations in order to sharpen the resources and support that the library provides to this population.

-St. Louis County Library is launching a long-term objective to strengthen the local economy by identifying key components of a successful model for working with discrete populations in the county entrepreneurial ecosystem.
+St. Louis County Library launched a long-term objective to strengthen the local economy by identifying key components of a successful model for working with discrete populations in the county entrepreneurial ecosystem.
 The process will begin with immigrant and student populations.

-Toledo Lucas County Public Library (Ohio) is creating a business outreach team to expand the library’s capacity to provide resources and referrals for the region’s growing entrepreneur communities from startups to mom-and-pop shops — with an initial focus on women and immigrant entrepreneurs.
+Toledo Lucas County Public Library (Ohio) created a business outreach team to expand the library’s capacity to provide resources and referrals for the region’s growing entrepreneur communities from startups to mom-and-pop shops — with an initial focus on women and immigrant entrepreneurs.